Cubic reciprocity: Integers

 Now substituting 3n + 2 for q we have:

 Therefore, the only interesting case is when the modulus p ≡ 1 (mod 3).
 In this case the non-zero residue classes (mod p) can be divided into three sets, each containing (p−1)/3 numbers.
 Let e be a cubic non-residue.
 The first set is the cubic residues; the second one is e times the numbers in the first set, and the third is e2 times the numbers in the first set.
 Another way to describe this division is to let e be a primitive root (mod p); then the first (resp. second, third) set is the numbers whose indices with respect to this root are congruent to 0 (resp.
 1, 2) (mod 3).
-In the vocabulary of group theory, the first set is a subgroup of index 3 of the multiplicative group $(\Z/p\Z)^{\times}$ and the other two are its cosets.
+In the vocabulary of group theory, the cubic residues form a subgroup of index 3 of the multiplicative group $(\Z/p\Z)^{\times}$ and the three sets are its cosets.